-In this single-day seminar, we will explore what it means to be transgender.
+In this two-day seminar, we will explore what it means to be transgender.
 Health and human services professionals will learn the difficulties transgender people face and how we can best support and advocate for the transgender community.

 Learn what it means to truly be inclusive and understanding